TexasMac's Web Site

 • Remove the turret assembly from the rear mount.

-and pop it off the top of the turret.
-If it won’t easily separate from the
+click ring and pop it off the top of the turret.
+If it won’t easily

-extended up the middle of the turret.
+that extended up the middle of the turret.
 Remove enough so

 that it no longer extends out the top of the turret.
-About 1/8” should be sufficient.
+About 1/8”

 The following photo displays the parts of the turret after partial

-case.
-Since the click flange is no longer connected to and pulled up and
+the case.
+Since the click flange is no longer connected to and

-threads.
-The additional tension is required since the turret position is no
+tension is required since the turret position is no longer being

-housing slot.
-A couple of techniques that work include clamping the
+the turret housing slot.
+A couple of techniques that work

 finish as seen in the following photo.